 Then, drag the Bullet List icon to the canvas for text content as well.

-Next, change the text to the font Oswald by clicking each text block and utilizing the Properties and Styles panel to change the Font Family to Oswald.
+- Change the text to the font Oswald by clicking each text block and utilizing the Properties and Styles panel

 To use your finished design in a campaign, select the red Proof Template button in the top right corner of the editor.